6 Online Portals That Will Improve Customer Journey

 Now, there are many other benefits to having online portals and tracking your technicians, but the one we’re focusing on today is its impact on customer perception.

-A plumbing business that wants to project expertise and quality service will always focus on making those values a part of every step in the buyer’s journey.
-Saving a customer from having to take a full day off just to wait for a plumber and sit around anxiously waiting to hear the doorbell ring – it all goes a long way towards improving their opinion of your plumbing service.
+A trades business that wants to project expertise and quality service will always focus on making those values a part of every step in the buyer’s journey.
+Saving a customer from having to take a full day off just to wait for a plumber and sit around anxiously waiting to hear the doorbell ring – it all goes a long way towards improving their opinion of your service.

 At the end of the day, customers can rarely tell a good job from an excellent one – a pipe that doesn’t leak is a pipe that’s fixed in their mind – but they always remember a remarkable service call.
 It’s no wonder that many people prefer companies like Uber compared to old school taxi services: the core service they get is the same (transport from A to B) but the former’s experience is, clearly, often superior.